Get ready for our improved hourly rates model

 We introduce two new functionalities in our hourly rates model: Price indexation and project specific hourly rates.
 Read more about how you can benefit from them.

-21 January 2020 we release our improved hourly rates model which lets you price index and create project specific hourly rates without entering the system administration.
+21 January 2020 we release our improved hourly rates model which lets you price index and creates project-specific hourly rates without entering the system administration.

 These two new options are important for you as project manager and project controller (invoicing projects) and system administrator (if you control price lists).